 “For what credit is it if, when you are beaten for your faults, you take it patiently?
 But when you do good and suffer, if you take it patiently, this is commendable before God.”

 this is commendable before God

-The word “commendable” is the word grace — “This is grace.”
-The Christian who utilizes God’s provision for both salvation and the Christian life operates under the grace principle.
+The word “commendable” is the word grace — “this is grace.”
+The Christian who utilizes God’s provision for salvation and the Christian life operates under the grace principle.

 “Before God” means grace that comes from the immediate presence of God.
 The Christian who operates under grace will bring delight and praise from the heart of God.
 God knows all about us.
 He thinks about us.
 He designed us to operate under his provisions when we face pressure at work.